3 December 1963

 Strings In Whitehall.
 Writer Wilfred Greatorex Director Quentin Lawrence.

 Wilder is aiming for a knighthood, “pulling every string in Whitehall” according to Keith Saville MP (Richard Vernon).
-Public Relations Officer Steve Miller (Donald Burton) is writing magazine profiles of Wilder and has arranged a TV interview, while Wilder himself is excitedly showing aviation minister Geoffrey Drake (George Woodbridge) around the factory.
+Public Relations Officer Steve Miller (Donald Morley) is writing magazine profiles of Wilder and has arranged a TV interview, while Wilder himself is excitedly showing aviation minister Geoffrey Drake (George Woodbridge) around the factory.

 “The Disillusionment of Don Henderson” might have been an alternate title for this episode.
-Following the previous week's episode, The Cat's Away” where Henderson was left in charge of the factory, He sees a less congenial side of Wilder.
-Obsessed with his pursuit of a knighthood, Wilder berates Henderson for not being able to make a decision without consulting Wilder, but when he learns that Henderson has sent Maccabee to meet Saville says, “I thought I made it perfectly clear that I was to be consulted before you sales geniuses went swanning off with professional politicians!”
+Following the previous week's episode, The Cat's Away where Henderson was left in charge of the factory, the hero-worshiping Henderson sees a less congenial side of Wilder.
+Obsessed with his pursuit of a knighthood, Wilder berates Henderson for not being able to make a decision without consulting Wilder, but when he learns that Henderson has sent salesman Tony Maccabee to meet Saville says, “I thought I made it perfectly clear that I was to be consulted before you sales geniuses went swanning off with professional politicians!”

 When the Export Credit Guarantee Department (which exists to promote UK exports)fails to meet Vega’s terms, Wilder must decide whether to risk his personal ambitions.
 Wilder has been lobbying for a knighthood, and is scheduled to appear on a TV show where he will praise Government policy on the Aviation industry.

-Wilders’ speech refers obliquely to the 1957 decision to end defence spending on fighter aircraft and the subsequent consolidation following the appointment in 1959 of Duncan Sandys as Aviation Minister.
-"The Government's idea to rationalise the industry - to have fewer, but bigger firms - was first mooted about two years ago.In the first draft of his speech, Wilder says that despite initial doubts he now believes the Government was right to force the airline companies to merge.
+Wilders’ TV speech refers obliquely to the 1957 decision to end defence spending on fighter aircraft and the subsequent consolidation following the appointment in 1959 of Duncan Sandys as Aviation Minister.
+"The Government's idea to rationalise the industry - to have fewer, but bigger firms - was first mooted about two years ago.In the first draft of his speech, Wilder had said that despite initial doubts he now believes the Government was right to force the airline companies to merge."
 “It was the only way to make us competitive with the rest of the world.”
 When Public Relations Officer Steve Miller (Donald Morley) called it a surprising view, Wilder replied, “There’s no point in stating the obvious.”

 This episode also sees the first mention of Wilder's son when he tells Vega that his son is away at school.
 Vega asks if it is a grammar school.
 Wilder says, “No,no, it’s a public school.
 Grammar School's tend to produce a different type.
 More ruthless.”
 This exchange will have more significance in the third series episode A Hoopla of Haloes when Henry Forbes (Robert Urquhart) reveals that Wilder's undisclosed background is Grammar School, rather than Public School.